 At Counter, we strive to foster connection, understanding, and support through a range of initiatives.
-We are currently working on materials to help loved ones under the influence of PM and CC.
+We have developed a toolkit to help loved ones under the influence of PM and CC.
 Additionally, Counter is dedicated to building a robust network that includes PM and CC-trained mental health professionals, health professionals, and a support network for exited individuals.
 We aim to provide resources for building community, nurturing connections, and finding purpose

 We are committed to driving positive change on a systemic level.
 Our mission extends to researching, developing, and advocating for policies addressing psychological manipulation and coercive control.
 We recognize the need for comprehensive frameworks that not only address the issues at hand but also promote community support and development.
 Counter seeks to contribute to the creation of robust, informed, and effective policies that foster resilience, reduce isolation, and create a safer, more supportive environment for individuals affected by manipulation and coercive control.